-The Company is in the process of negotiating the seventh bilateral APA with the United States Internal Revenue Service (IRS) and United Kingdom HM Revenue and Customs which will govern the taxation of its activities in certain derivative financial instruments for tax years ended December 31, 2020 to December 31, 2024.
-The most recently signed APA methodology pertaining to tax years 2015 to 2019 is applied as a basis to estimate the impact of the pending APA.
+The Company signed the seventh bilateral APA with the United States Internal Revenue Service (IRS) and United Kingdom HM Revenue and Customs which will govern the taxation of its activities in certain derivative financial instruments for tax years ended December 31, 2020 to December 31, 2026.

-Years after 2019 are open to Federal tax examination.
-Years subsequent to and including 2011 remain open to certain state and local tax examinations, including New York and California.
-The Company is currently under California, Michigan, New York, and New York City examinations.
+Years after 2019 are open to Federal and State tax examination.
+The Company is currently under New York City examination.

 On February 6, 2019, the Company entered into Federal and state Tax Sharing Agreements with the Parent and each direct subsidiary of the Parent (members of the consolidated group).
 The effective date of the Tax Sharing Agreements is January 1, 2018.
-Consolidated Federal and, where applicable, state income tax returns for the year ended December 31, 2023 will be filed by the Parent.
+Consolidated Federal and, where applicable, state income tax returns for the year ended December 31, 2024 will be filed by the Parent.
 The current and deferred tax expenses for the consolidated group are allocated among the members of the group for their separate company financials statements using the separate return method.
-The separate return method applies ASC Topic 740 to the stand-alone financial statement of each member of the consolidated group as if the group member were a separate taxpayer and a stand-alone entity.
+The separate return method applies ASC Topic 740 to the stand-alone financial statements of each member of the consolidated group as if the group member were a separate taxpayer and a stand-alone entity.
 Calculations of current and deferred taxes consider all applicable income tax laws for the relevant tax jurisdiction.
 For states where consolidated tax returns are not required, each member of the consolidated group will continue to file separate tax returns and pay taxes directly to the relevant tax authorities.

 ASC 740-10-30-27 acknowledges that, under the separate return method, the sum of the amounts reported by individual members of the group may not equal the consolidated amount due to situations such as intercompany transactions between the subsidiaries of the Parent.
 Thus, if the tax sharing agreement differs from the chosen method of tax allocation under 740-10-30-27, the difference between the amount paid or received under the tax sharing agreement and the expected settlement amount based on the tax allocation method at the subsidiary level is treated as a dividend paid, or additional (paid-in) capital contribution (i.e., recorded in Equity).
-No such differences occurred in 2023.
+No such differences occurred in 2024.